tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

         default: "json"
 ```

-Replace the existing `paths` object in your code in Swagger Editor with the above code sample, and include the new `components` object, and observe that the rendered display still looks the same.
+Replace the existing `paths` object in the Swagger Editor with the above code sample, include the new `components` object, and observe that the rendered display still looks the same.

 ## Re-using response objects {#reusing_objects}